DevOculus-Meta-Quest/Oculus_Tray_Manager/resources/readme.txt

-Version 0.87.7 - Created by ApollyonVR
+Version 0.87.7 - Created by Eliminater74
-Email: ApollyonVR@gmail.com
+Email: Eliminater74@gmail.com
-Website: www.apollyonvr.com
+Website: www.Eliminater74.com

 NOTE: You need to run this application "as Administrator"